namin/lisp-variations/README.md

   under user control, with functions as a unit.
 What do we do with `FEXPR`?
 Impose restrictions?

-- Compile `lisps.scala` to C by doing closure conversion.
+- Compile `lisps.scala` to C by program transformations.
+Start bottom up from `lisp0.scala`.